singhk28/DFT_Post_Processing_Scripts/README.md

 3) Open Powershell and navigate to the directory with the script and the required file (depending on DFT calculation of interest):

    In windows, this can be achieved by writing: **cd "path of directory"**

+   Note, path of the directory depends on the folder you are interested in.

 4) Once in the correct directory, launch the script by writing: **python "script_name.py"**

+   Note: script_name.py should be replaced with the appropriate script name (ex: EIG_plot.py)